playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 ![The three colored boxes remain in the same order from top to bottom: Purple, green, then blue.](./boxes_demo.png)

-> If changing the CSS order doesn't re-arrange the boxes, then what does?
+> If changing the CSS order doesn't re-arrange the boxes and change the paint order, then what does?

 Well...

-# Re-arrange HTML Elements to Change the Stacking Order
+# Re-arrange HTML Elements to Change the Painting Order

 Let's take the HTML we had before, and re-arrange it a bit: